 I wanted to go a couple of times before, but nothing went beyond wishful thinking.
 So when the real opportunity came, I was super excited, not to mention I was going to attend an exceptional training The Workshop 2015 (19th Praxis Commune on Participatory Development) that would send ripples to my work and personal life.

 I was probably the most excited of the four foreign participants in the training.
 I easily became friends with fellow participants, and hang out with them after the day’s sessions.
 I felt it was effortless being with them.
 Nidhi, one of the participants always talked to me in Hindi, saying she always thinks I’m Indian.
 Others also thought I came from Northeast India, and the fact that I have an Indian name started many fun and unforgettable conversations.

-The South Indian vegetarian food was superb which easily added pounds where I didn’t need them.
-I courageously tried vegetarian street food, I started doing early morning brisk walks which prompted me to go back to exercise when I went back to the Philippines.
+The South Indian vegetarian food was superb and I courageously tried vegetarian street food, to the amazement of others.
+This easily added pounds where I didn’t need them.
+I started doing early morning brisk walks which prompted me to go back to exercise when I went back to the Philippines.
 This made me feel lighter and healthier again.
-And thanks to that pivotal visit, I finally decided to be a vegan when I went back, which was something I’ve been wanting to be for a long time.
+And thanks to that pivotal visit, I finally decided to be vegan when I went back, which was something I’ve been wanting to be for a long time.

 Anybody interested in Asian culture will reel in all India has to offer, I was not there for long, only ten days, and I’ve visit only a small portion of the massive country.
 But already it was a kaleidoscope of colors.
 The beautiful places we visited, which were not tourist spots at all, the ordinary places, the chaotic roads and serene campuses, all reveal the real charm of India.